 A further acquisition was made of the aircraft displays sector of Rank Cintel, who subsequently transferred their activities from Sydenham to Rochester in 1963, creating the Airborne Display Division.
 By 1966, Elliott’s had occupied nearly the whole of the Airport Works and had built two further Tower blocks.

-However, in 1967 the company underwent an uncontested take-over bid from English Electric.
+However in 1967, the company underwent an uncontested take-over bid from

 English Electric and GEC